billg-splunk/javashop-otel/README.md

 The real problem must be related to the new data associated with SRI LANKA as the Exception says "Non English Characters found in Instrument Data.

-This exception had not surfaced in previous traces because the method where it was thrown was NOT covered with Auto Instrumentation.
+This exception had not surfaced in previous traces based on ONLY Auto-Instrumentation because the method where it was thrown was NOT covered with Auto-Instrumentation.
+This is common as code developers write is not directly covered by Auto-Instrumentation with Distributed Tracing.

-Once we completed the Manual Instrumentation via the Annotations we added, this method was instrumented  and we can now see we had a buried Exception being thrown.
+Once we completed the Manual Instrumentation via the Otel Annotator, this method was instrumented  and we can now see we had a buried Exception being thrown.

 # Let's play Developer once again and fix our issue !